Senior Honors Thesis Program

 Honors Cords for Graduation:

-Attention Spring 2013 Graduates: Single red cords for graduation will be available in the University Bookstore for undergraduate Senior Honors Thesis Students.
-They should arrive no later than April 22nd, and will be sold for $7.00 each.
+Attention Fall 2014 Graduates: Single red cords for graduation are available for purchasing in the University Bookstore for undergraduate Senior Honors Thesis students.